dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

    :description:

-The class of list boxes.

 .. figure:: images/gadgets-23.png
    :align: center

-   :alt:
+   The class of list boxes.

 The *borders:* init-keyword lets you specify a border around the list box.
 If specified, a border of the appropriate type is drawn around the gadget.